tvrda34/Advent-of-Code-2025/README.md

 > Code is probably shit because I am still learning.

-Compile it and run specific puzzle by passing argument which includes day and the task number.
+Compile it and run binary for each day puzzle.
-For example for day one puzzle and task two the right arg is: day1t2

 ### Run examples
 ```